Introduction

 .spec.* Only after VM restart

-Let’s consider an example of changing the virtual machine’s configuration:
+Let’s consider an example of changing the configuration of a virtual machine:

-Suppose we want to change the number of CPU cores.
-Currently, the virtual machine is running and using one core, which can be confirmed by connecting to it via the serial console and running the nproc command.
+Suppose we want to change the number of processor cores.
+The virtual machine is currently running and using one core, which can be confirmed by connecting to it through the serial console and executing the nproc command.

 d8 v ssh cloud@linux-vm --local-ssh --command "nproc"